 Food intolerances are often mistaken as food allergies.
-Some common food intolerances include food additives like MSG and sulfites; lactose; gluten; foodborne illness; histamine toxicity; and ulcers and cancers of the digestive tract.
+Some common food intolerances include sulfites, lactose, and food additives like MSG.
 Food intolerances do not usually cause as severe a reaction as food allergies, but they can cause nausea, vomiting, painful cramping, and diarrhea.